-The Mini Driver MPI Card is wired as a DCE (Data Communications Equipment) device.
+The Mini Driver Card is wired as a DCE (Data Communications Equipment) device.
 Therefore, it would normally be connected to DTE (Data Terminal Equipment) RS-232 devices.
-You might need to run a special cable or use a special modular adapter if the serial ports of either of the RS-232 devices you want to attach are DB25 or DB9 connectors.
+You might need to run a special cable or use a special modular adapter if either of the RS-232 devices you want to attach have DB25 or DB9 serial-port connectors.
 Even if the DTEs' serial ports are RJ-45 connectors, you might still need to use a specially pinned cable.
-Call your supplier for technical support with these issues, or if you want to attach a DCE device to the Card.
+Call Black Box for technical support with these issues, or if you want to attach a DCE device to the Card.